-Outline.
-In Section 1 I will summarize [2] and give some comments that expand on what I wrote in the previous paragraph.
+Section 1 summarizes [2] and gives some comments that expand on the previous paragraphs.
 I should emphasize that I read the paper first as it is, without consulting any background material, because this appears to be the first time that Brouwer published some of his ideas on foundations in an international forum.
-These two pages and a bit would be what a reader at the time would have access to, unless they could read Dutch and could get their hand on Brouwer's thesis.
+These two pages and ten lines would be what a reader at the time would have access to, unless they could read Dutch and could get their hand on Brouwer's thesis.
 Of course my reading is influenced by my own mathematical experiences: I fully embrace modern Set Theory, excluded middle, Axiom of Choice, and all.

-In Section 2 we turn to Brouwer's collected works, and in particular his thesis, to get a better idea of where the material in the paper is coming from.
+In Section 2 we quote a contemporary review of the paper; it shows that at the time not everybody understood what it was meant to say.
+We then turn to Brouwer's collected works, and in particular his thesis, to get a better idea of where the material in the paper is coming from.
 To some extent I met the same problems as when reading the paper: it is not always clear what Brouwer actually meant; many definitions are not complete or even present.
 There is, as promised above, a short aside on Cantor's definition of cardinal number and the way he dealt with this definition.